patterncatalyst/ddd-python-env/README.md

 # FastAPI Kafka PostgreSQL Application

-This is a FastAPI application that uses Kafka for message processing and PostgreSQL for data storage.
+This is an example application using Domain Driven Design using FastAPI, Kafka and PostgreSQL

 ## Dependencies Management